rage/cyber-security-base-19/data/module-2/part-2/applications.md

 <text-box variant=emph name="Cross-origin Resource Sharing">

-Public resources such as javascript files, images and stylesheets and can be accessed from anywhere.
-At the same time, if a web application requests data using javascript, the request may be blocked if the target server has not explicitly allowed such requests and the target server is not the same server on which the application is currently running on.
+Public resources such as JavaScript files, images and stylesheets and can be accessed from anywhere.
+At the same time, if a web application requests data using JavaScript, the request may be blocked if the target server has not explicitly allowed such requests and the target server is not the same server on which the application is currently running on.